 4. Educating young people on the co-operative principles, values and structure, and empowering them with leadership skills.

-We are part of a national and international network of enterprises structured around putting people ahead of profits.
+We are proud to be one of Co-operatives and Mutuals Canada‘s affiliated provincial associations and are part of a national and international network of co-operatives and enterprises structured around putting people ahead of profits.
 We have always believed in co-operatives, but if you’re new to the concept you might not be sure what this philosophy and model entails.
 Co-ops all around the world are guided by 7 universal principles, from huge credit unions to small local shops and everything in between; co-operatives are member-owned and democratically controlled.
 They start when a group of people see a need or an opportunity in their community and with the right vision and support they grow and evolve with the members they serve.